CMSC257/assignment-test/README.md

 # assignment-test
-Testing repository for students
+Test repository for students

 This is just a practice repository

 * **Tasks:**
-    * reate new text file called details.txt
+    * Create new text file called details.txt
-    * type your name and email address in details.txt and save it.
+    * Type your name and email address in details.txt and save it.
-    * add this file to repository
+    * Add this file to repository
-    * commit the the changes
+    * Commit the the changes
-    * push it to repo
+    * Push it to github